mulderp/mulderp.github.com/_posts/2013-12-11-Chef-and-Rubies.md

 There are 3 "tricks" here:

-* We must run the "rvm::system" recipe to get the recipe actually installing a Ruby
+* We must run the "rvm::system" recipe to get the rvm cookbook actually installing a Ruby
 * We include the recipe "rvm::vagrant" to get the setup of groups right
-* We setup a wrapper for the original Chef ruby, since we would loose the "chef-solo" Ruby gem otherwise
+* We setup a wrapper for the original Chef Ruby, since we would loose the "chef-solo" Ruby gem otherwise

 Well, that should be it.
 Happy cooking.